manwar/python-guide/introduction-to-python.md

     print(list(filter(is_even, nums)))   # prints [2, 4, 6, 8, 10]

-Similarly, if we have string as below
+Similarly, if we have string as below:

     s = "abcDefGHIjk"